AB Linas Agro Group seeks to acquire part of AUGA Group, AB food business

 On 7 June 2023, AB Kauno Grudai, owned by AB Linas Agro Group, signed a share purchase and sale agreement with the shareholders of the cooperative company Grybai LT for the acquisition of 100% of this company's stock.
 Negotiations on the acquisition of the shares of Grybai LT were conducted based on a letter of intent concluded on 7 March 2023 between AB Kauno Grudai and Baltic Champs, UAB, the owner of the stock of Grybai LT.

-The transaction will be completed only if the permission of the Competition Council of the Republic of Lithuania to carry out the concentration is obtained, the consent of the bank financing Grybai LT and other preconditions usual for such transactions are met.
+The transaction will only be completed subject to clearance by the Competition Council of the Republic of Lithuania, the consent of Grybai LT's financing bank, and the fulfillment of other customary conditions precedent to such transactions.

-Grybai LT share purchase price will be calculated for the closing date in accordance with the formula set out in the agreement, considering the company's current financial data as at the closing date, including its working capital, financial debt, cash and transaction costs.
+The final purchase price of Grybai LT shares will be calculated for the closing date according to the formula set out in the agreement:

+Purchase price = EUR 17,000,000 (i.e. the value of the Grybai LT shares fixed by agreement between the parties)

+minus Grybai LT's net debt (i.e. the difference between Grybai LT's financial debts and its cash and cash equivalents)

+According to Linas Agro Group's valuation, the purchase price is expected to be up to 2% of Linas Agro Group's assets.

-Grybai LT, a cooperative company based in Širvintos with over 40 employees, is active in the production and sale of ready meals.
+Grybai LT, a cooperative company based in Širvintos with over 40 employees, is active in producing and selling ready meals.
 The company operates a modern robotic factory covering an area of around 3,600 sq meters.
-The main products produced are ready-to-eat organic soups, curries, cereal meals and organic vegetables in packets - around 70 product names.
-The annual production is 8-9 million packets of various products which are exported to more than 30 countries.
-Grybai LT's revenue in 2022 was EUR 7.1 million, consolidated earnings before interest, taxes, depreciation, and amortisation (EBITDA) was EUR 1.3 million and assets were EUR 7.9 million.
+The main products produced are ready-to-eat organic soups, curries, cereal meals, and organic vegetables in packets - around 70 product names.
+The annual production is 8-9 million packets of various products exported to more than 30 countries.
+Grybai LT's revenue in 2022 was EUR 7.1 million, consolidated earnings before interest, taxes, depreciation, and amortization (EBITDA) was EUR 1.3 million, and assets were EUR 7.9 million.

+The acquisition of Grybai LT would be particularly significant for Linas Agro Group in the way that it would supplement the production of the Group's companies with organic food products and provide an opportunity to open new markets for other products produced by the companies of the Group.
+According to Linas Agro Group's estimates, over a period of 5-6 years, this acquisition, with additional investments, would increase the EBITDA of AB Linas Agro Group by 5-10%.

 "Our ambition is to grow by diversifying our activities, and the most attractive seems to be expansion in the food segment.
 We have not yet had any ready-to-eat product groups in our range, nor have we had any organic food products.
 Following the acquisition of Grybai LT, we will expand our product range with three new product groups.
 Organic products will not only complement our product range perfectly but will also take us into markets such as the US and Japan, where Grybai LT has made significant inroads.
 We see an opportunity to increase production and an evident synergy with our other activities," says Darius Zubas, Chairman of the Board of Linas Agro Group.

 The AUGA brand is not being purchased.
-The production facilities, recipes and contracts with buyers are.
-And although the company is called Grybai LT(eng. mushrooms), it is not engaged in mushroom growing or processing business.
+The production facilities, recipes, and contracts with buyers are.
+And although the company is called Grybai LT(eng. mushrooms), it is not engaged in the mushroom growing or processing business.

 "We are not new to the consumer food segment and have popular brands.
-However, until now we have not had an organic food offer.
-We expect to cooperate with organic vegetable growers in Lithuania and to maintain organic product line, but under a different name.
-We will also be able to produce private label products for our customers according to their preferences - not just organic.
+However, until now, we have not had an organic food offer.
+We expect to cooperate with organic vegetable growers in Lithuania and maintain an organic product line under a different name.
+We can also produce private-label products for our customers according to their preferences - not just organic.

 According to A. Pranckevicius, it is the synergy with other activities that will highlight the value of this acquisition.